zriyansh/signoz.io/blog/2022-03-08-opentelemetry-spring-boot.md

 Note that you would need to use the environment variables from your SigNoz cloud account.

-## Step 5 - Monitoing your Spring Boot Application in SigNoz
+## Step 5 - Monitoring your Spring Boot Application in SigNoz

 Check out the Spring Pet Clinic app at: [http://localhost:8090/](http://localhost:8090/) and play around with it to generate some load.
 You can try refreshing the endpoint multiple times to generate load.
 Now you open the `Services` tab of SigNoz dashboard to see your Spring Boot Application being monitored.